Avogadro/two.avogadro.cc/source/docs/menus/crystal-menu.md

 : Add a unit cell to the current document and open the [Unit Cell Editor](unit-cell-editor). (only if there is not a unit cell)

 :::{note}
-The remaining options are only available if the document has a unit cell.
+The following options are only available if the document has a unit cell.
 :::

 Remove Unit Cell